costelter/terraform-pco/loadbalancer-webservice/README.md

 * keypair_name - replace it with the name of your keypair
 * private_network_name - replace it with the name of your project network
+* private_subnet_name - replace it with the name of the subnet in your project network

 Optional changes: